vnborx/whatever/springboot-study/notes.md

-# 1. First Exploration of SpringBoot's Principle
+# 1. First Exploration of Spring Boot's Principle

 **Automatic configuration:**

 * spring-boot-dependencies: core dependencies are in parent project
-* We do not need to indicate the version when we add springboot dependencies, because of the existence of version repository in parent project
+* We do not need to indicate the version when we add Spring Boot dependencies, because of the existence of version repository in parent project